No survivors found in Mexico crash of jet carrying 13 people

 Expressing its condolences to the victims, the company said it had been in touch with Canada’s transportation safety board and would work with the investigating authorities.

-Mexican broadcaster Televisa reported the twin-engine jet lost contact on Sunday with air traffic controllers sometime after 5:20 p.m. local time (2220 GMT) as the pilot descended to avoid a storm.
+Mexican broadcaster Televisa said that the pilot had intended to descend to avoid a storm.

+Francisco Martinez, an emergency services official in Coahuila, told Milenio recent adverse weather conditions would form part of the investigation into the crash.
+However, he stopped short of saying weather had caused it.

-Reporting by Daina Beth Solomon, Noe Torres, Ana Isabel Martinez, David Alire Garcia and Allison Lampert; Editing by Rosalba O'Brien, Lisa Shumaker and David Gregorio
+Reporting by Daina Beth Solomon, Noe Torres, Ana Isabel Martinez, Lizbeth Diaz, David Alire Garcia and Allison Lampert; Editing by David Gregorio, Tom Brown and Lisa Shumaker